oksanab91/angular-app-with-images-and-gps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.

+And then it was [migrated to version 9](https://update.angular.io/#8.0:9.0l2) of Angular.

 The application displays cards with items' details and allows to manage the data, including add, delete and modify options.

 The app creates links with gps coordinates per entered address.